 - Being around people who understand the severity of the crises we face, who see collapse on the horizon, and who want to raise a better world.

 - Safe, contained ritual spaces where I feel I can share my deepest fears, cry my tears, and feel held and supported whatever I bring.

-- The nourishment of being in a circle of women.
+- The nourishment of being in a circle of women (trans, cis or other).

-- A nurturing relationship with the natural world.
+- A nurturing relationship with the rest of nature.

 - Working with my most difficult and painful emotions at a distance through creative expression and metaphor.